7 minute read

 Feature Experimentation and Customer Experience

-Once behind feature flags, new code can then be targeted to specific groups of users based on endpoints, physical locations, even demographics.
+Once behind feature flags, new code for feature rollouts can then be targeted to specific groups of users based on endpoints, physical locations, even demographics.
 New features can be targeted, released, and rolled back dynamically for segments of your userbase in real-time.
 You can perform feature experimentation and collect rich product analytics based on any number of criteria.
 Companies building an in-house feature flag solution may not have the time, resources or experience to create a feature flag management system to meet those needs.

 A Kill Switch With Access Control and an Audit Trail